CEO of public schools: Comparison to superintendents

 A CEO is different from a superintendent in that the CEO of schools has total control over every decision made by a school district; the CEO decides what rights, if any, are delegated to the board of education.
 A CEO of Schools often needs no background in education.
 The goal of implementing a CEO of schools is to remove power from School Boards of ineffective school districts and replace with an individual to bring private market business ideas to the education system.
 It is a way to address the inequality of public schools and attempt to raise failing schools to a functional level.

 Historical development

-The first school district in the nation to appoint a CEO was the Chicago Public School district, who appointed Paul Vallas as CEO in 1995.
+The first school district in the United States to appoint a CEO was the Chicago Public School district, who appointed Paul Vallas as CEO in 1995.
 Baltimore implemented reforms to its school system in 1997 which led to the appointment of a CEO.
 Cleveland soon followed suit by appointing Barbara Byrd-Bennett as CEO under Mayoral Control in 1998.